The Sunday evening dread. The physical nausea when your work email notification pings. The racing heart before a team meeting.

 Practical Steps You Can Take Now

-While working with a therapist provides essential support, these strategies can begin signaling safety to your nervous system immediately:
+While working with a therapist is important, these strategies can start helping your nervous system feel safer right away:

 Your Next Steps Toward Recovery